kubernetes/enhancements/keps/sig-storage/20190120-execution-hook-design.md

         // +optional
 	PodSelector *metav1.LabelSelector

-        // ContainerSelector is a selector which must be true for the hook to run on the container
-        // Hook controller will find all containers in the selected pods based on ContainerSelector,
+        // If specified, controller only select the containers that are listed from the selected pods based on PodSelector.
-        // if specified.
-        // The ContainerSeletor maps pod label to container name(s) so that the controller only select
-	// the containers that are listed in the map.
-Otherwise, all containers of the pods that match
+	// Otherwise, all containers of the pods will be selected
-	// the pod label selector will be selected.
         // +optional
-        ContainerSelector map[string]string
+        ContainerList []string
  }
 ```